This post may contain affiliate links. Please see our disclosure policy.

 This simple and easy Pan-Seared Shrimp recipe is bursting with flavor!
 Jumbo shrimp cooked in a cast iron skillet and tossed in a mouthwatering garlic butter sauce!
 Finish with a squeeze of fresh lemon juice for a delicious meal the whole family will love!

-For more delicious shrimp recipes, try this Coconut Shrimp with Dipping Sauce, Old Bay Shrimp Boil, and Shrimp Remoulade!
+For more delicious shrimp recipes, try this Beer Battered Shrimp, Old Bay Shrimp Boil, and Shrimp Remoulade!

 pan seared shrimp in a skillet with lemons and parsely.